Everything You Need to Know About A-Frames, the Dramatic Mountainside Homes All Over Social Media

 As the name suggests, these homes are shaped like the capital letter “A,” with a sharply angled roof that comes to a point at the top.
 Inside, there’s typically a large, open living area on the main floor with a vaulted ceiling, as well as a lofted bedroom or additional living space up above.
 Since the two sloped sides of the roof come down almost to the ground, most of the home’s windows are on the front and back sides of the house, though some A-frames have skylights and dormers.

 And while A-frames make idyllic mountainside vacation rentals and glamorous backdrops for Instagram posts, what is it actually like to live in one?
-Are they as charming as they look, or is there more than meets the eye to these triangular beauties?
+Are they as charming as they look (like these inviting A-frame examples), or is there more than meets the eye to these triangular beauties?
 I checked in with real estate agents and interior designers to learn more.

 Pros of an A-Frame House